Taro Logo

 For tactics on how to negotiate, I recommend these Taro videos:

-Lastly, if you need negotiation support, we're happy to help craft communications for you there as a part of Taro Premium.
+Lastly, if you ever need negotiation support, we're happy to help craft communications for you there as a part of the Taro Premium community.